-Land and buildings are measured at cost less accumulated depreciation and impairment losses.
+Buildings, aircraft and fixtures and fittings, tools and equipment are measured at cost less accumulated depreciation and impairment losses.

 Cost comprises the purchase price and any costs directly attributable to the acquisition until the date on which the asset is available for use.